 When Form 2290 Taxes are Due

-If you place an additional taxable truck on the road during any month other than July, you are liable for the Heavy Highway Vehicle Use Tax (Form 2290) on it, prorated for the months during which it was in service.
+If you place an additional taxable truck on the road during any month other than July that was registered in your name, you are liable for the Heavy Highway Vehicle Use Tax (Form 2290) on it, prorated for the months during which it was in service.
 You must file Form 2290 for these trucks by the last day of the month following the month the vehicle was first used on public highways.
 Use the table below to determine your filing deadline.

 These due date rules apply whether you are paying the tax or reporting the suspension of tax.
 It is important to file and pay all your Form 2290 taxes on time to avoid paying interest and penalties